ALS (Lou Gehrig's Disease)

 - Genetic tests: These tests look for certain genetic mutations, which can determine whether a condition is inherited (passed down through your family).

-Get expert ALS treatment at Allegheny Health Network
+Get expert ALS treatment at AHN

 We will support you through the physical and emotional challenges this condition presents, tailoring your care plan to your circumstances.